A Quick Guide to Traveling in Taiwan

 Taking the THSR – Taiwan’s Bullet Trains

-You read that right.
-Japan isn’t the only country with bullet trains.
-Taiwan has its own version nicknamed the THSR, short for the “Taiwan High Speed Rail.”
-Tickets can be on the pricier side, but you can get from Taipei to Kaohsiung, Taiwan’s two most popular cities, in two hours.
+Tickets can be pricier, but you can get from Taipei to Kaohsiung, Taiwan’s two most popular cities, in two hours.
 It costs around NT$1500 (US$50) for general fare, but that same trip by regular train takes four hours.

-And of course, Taipei and Kaohsiung aren’t the only destinations, not by a long shot.
+And, of course, Taipei and Kaohsiung aren’t the only destinations, not by a long shot.
 This speedster hits twelve different cities along Taiwan’s west coast, going up to 220 mph.
 Sure, it’s a bit expensive, but shorter travel time means more time for fun stuff.
-And depending where you’re going, the price might not even be so bad.
+And depending on where you’re going, the price might not even be so bad.

 traveling in taiwan via bullet train